 DAY 2 – BONDI, BRONTE & COOGEE BEACHES

 After a first day of city landmarks, it’s time to hit the beach!
 Winters in Sydney (May to September) are mild and can be wet, but for the rest of the year it gets hot as soon as the sun is out.
 The most popular beach is Bondi Beach.
 It’s your classic postcard from Australia: a wide sandy beach spreading out for hundreds of square metres, exposed to open winds which create perfect waves for surfers.
-Come here to sunbathe and swim, have a picnic, and admire the surfers at their best.
+Come here to sunbathe and swim, have a picnic, and admire the surfers doing what they do best.

 We definitely recommend the Bondi to Bronte walk (2.5 km) and up to Coogee for the more fit among you (6 km).
 These locations feature amazing beaches and breathtaking cliff-side views.